 Harry Thaw was a multi-millionaire socialite with notorious connections.
-He was known for his extravagance, reckless behavior and drug use.
+He was known for his extravagance, reckless behavior, and drug use.
 He was also mentally unstable.
 Thaw was head over heels for Evelyn and couldn’t keep himself from buying her gifts or sending her love letters.

 The eccentric millionaire managed to gain the trust of Evelyn’s mother, promising to take good care of her daughter.
 He took the Nesbits on a confusing trip across Europe.
 When Mrs. Nesbit could no longer stand the pace, Thaw and Evelyn continued the trip without her.
 They traveled first to Paris, where Thaw forced Evelyn’s confession of her first night with Stanford White, then to a secluded castle in Austria where Thaw became manic, locking her up and beating her.
 When they got back, Thaw and Evelyn got married and started living on his estate.

 But where was White in all this?
-Reportedly, Thaw and White were rivals of long standing and some historians even claim that Thaw’s main reason for courting Evelyn was to take her from White.
+Reportedly, Thaw and White were rivals of long-standing and some historians even claim that Thaw’s main reason for courting Evelyn was to take her from White.
 Thaw promised to protect Evelyn from White if he ever came close to her again.

 Fate soon confronted these two “antagonists” at the theater of Madison Square Garden.
 When the show was about to begin, Thaw stood up and shot White — two bullets in the back of his head and one in his shoulder.
 The panicking screams and shouts by the audience were accompanied by Thaw’s exclamations: “He had it coming to him!
 He took advantage of the girl and then deserted her!”

 Thaw’s very expensive law team used his supposedly “fragile mental health” as his defense.
-Evelyn was called to the witness stand where she was forced to expose every detail of her relationship with White, which she had kept secret form everyone except Thaw.
+Evelyn was called to the witness stand where she was forced to expose every detail of her relationship with White, which she had kept secret from everyone except Thaw.
 The first trial ended with a hung jury.
 This scandal made Evelyn widely popular as the media eagerly reported the case of a violent love triangle between a minor girl and two unadmirable older men.

 At the second trial, the judge ruled Thaw not guilty on grounds of insanity and had him incarcerated at the Matteawan State Hospital for the Criminally Insane.
 He walked free seven years later after his legal team found a way for him to be declared sane.